Kim Su-deok: Later life

 On 9 August 1955, Lady Kim and her husband were baptized and converted from Buddhism to Roman Catholicism.
 They were given the names "Maria" and "Pius".
 Yi Kang died six days later on 15 August 1955 as the age of 78 in his mansion.
 She would outlive him by 8 years.

 Death

 On 10 November 1963, Kim Suk started to have health complications as she struggled with her low blood pressure, and eventually died two months later, on 24 January 1964 at the age of 83 within Byeol Palace, Anguk-dong, Jongno District, Seoul, South Korea.
 She is buried with her husband in Hongneung.

-Trivia

-Lady Kim is the 8th great-grandniece of Queen Inmok, the second wife of King Seonjo, and mother of Princess Jeongmyeong and Grand Prince Yeongchang.